 MarketWise, Inc.'s sole material asset is its interest in MarketWise, LLC, and, accordingly, it will depend on distributions from MarketWise, LLC to pay its taxes and expenses, including payments under the Tax Receivable Agreement.
 MarketWise, LLC's ability to make such distributions may be subject to various limitations and restrictions.
+In certain circumstances, tax distributions payable to MarketWise, Inc. may be substantial and in excess of its tax liabilities and obligations under the Tax Receivable Agreement.
+To the extent that MarketWise, Inc. does not distribute such excess cash, MarketWise Members would benefit from any value attributable to such cash balances as a result of their ownership of Class A common stock following an exchange of their LLC Units.

-MarketWise, Inc. is a holding company and has no material assets other than its ownership in MarketWise, LLC.
+MarketWise, Inc. is a holding company and has no material assets other than its equity interest in MarketWise, LLC.
 As such, MarketWise, Inc. has no independent means of generating revenue or cash flow, and its ability to pay taxes and operating expenses or declare and pay dividends in the future, if any, will be dependent upon the financial results and cash flows of MarketWise, LLC and its subsidiaries, and distributions MarketWise, Inc. receives from MarketWise, LLC.
 There can be no assurance that MarketWise, LLC and its subsidiaries will generate sufficient cash flow to distribute funds to MarketWise, Inc., or that applicable state law and contractual restrictions, including negative covenants in any debt agreements of MarketWise, LLC or its subsidiaries, will permit such distributions.
-Although MarketWise, LLC is not currently subject to any debt agreement or other agreements that would restrict its ability to make distributions to MarketWise, Inc., the terms of future debt instruments or other agreements may restrict the ability of MarketWise, LLC to make distributions to MarketWise, Inc., or of MarketWise, LLC's subsidiaries to make distributions to MarketWise, LLC.